 At midnight on 26th October the Girona smashed into the rocks at Lacada Point and sank.
 Of the 1,300 souls on board only 9 survived.

 Lacada Point on the coast of north Antrim is a rugged, rocky promontory that juts into the Atlantic Ocean.
-It is situated just west of the Giant’s Causeway.
+It is situated just east of the Giant’s Causeway.
 Since that fateful night in 1588 it has been known locally as the Spanish Rocks.

 Sorley Boy MacDonnell